| Drilling Down Newsletter # 16 -

 Conversion, the Engagement Calculator,

+or the Value of Paid versus Free search).
 The short point I wanted to make here is this: based on testing I

 did for about 3 months last year, I changed the navigation on my site.